 14. Related Party Transactions

 (tabular amounts in thousands of dollars)

 Compensation paid, payable, or provided by the Authority to key management personnel during the year ended December 31 was as follows:

-Key management includes the Authority’s fourteen directors and members of the executive team, including the President and CEO, and five vice-presidents.
+Key management includes the Authority’s Board of Directors and members of the Executive team, including the President and CEO, and six Vice-Presidents.